 - Anything not listed you feel is important for your consultation

 Please plan to arrive 30 minutes prior to your scheduled appointment if your paperwork is filled out, or 1 hour prior to your appointment if your paperwork is not filled out.
 When you arrive, check in with our receptionist.
 A member of the New Patient Referral Team will then sit down with you and take your photo for our confidential electronic records.
 They will then assist you in completing the following:

 - Medical records release

-- an extensive review of your pain history and prior treatment(s)
+- An extensive review of your pain history and prior treatments

-- a focused physical exam
+- A focused physical exam

-- a discussion of the treatment plan
+- A discussion of the treatment plan

-- addressing your questions or concerns
+- Addressing any of your questions or concerns

 - Availability of adequate past records